Do you fund activities other than research studies, such as research institutes or programs?

 Are there aspects of inequality in which you are particularly interested?

-We are interested in inequality on the basis of economic, race/ethnic, immigrant, and linguistic origins.
+We are interested in inequality on the basis of race, ethnicity, economic standing, and/or immigrant origin status.

 Will you consider proposals examining inequality on the basis of gender, sexual orientation, or other areas?

-Research on disparities in other areas (e.g., gender, sexual orientation) may also be considered based on a compelling case for improving youth outcomes.
-We are also interested in the ways these forms of inequality intersect (e.g., race and gender, income and sexual orientation).
+Research on disparities in other areas (e.g., gender, sexual orientation) may also be considered if applicants make a compelling case that this research will improve youth outcomes.
+If appropriate, we are also interested in the ways these forms of inequality intersect (e.g., race and gender, income and sexual orientation).

 Are there youth outcomes in which you are particularly interested?

-We are currently focused on academic, behavioral, social, and economic outcomes.
-However, we will consider research on other outcomes based on a compelling case for their importance.
+Yes.
+We are currently focused on academic, behavioral, social, and economic youth outcomes.
+However, we will consider research on other outcomes.

-Are you interested in inequality in areas other than education?
+Are you interested in inequality in systems and settings other than education?

-We are also interested in programs, policies, and practices to reduce inequality in youth outcomes in other areas such as child welfare, juvenile justice, mental health, and employment.
+Yes.
+We are interested in programs, policies, and practices to reduce youth inequality across a range of systems, including child welfare, juvenile justice, mental health, and employment, and in varied settings, such as neighborhoods, schools, families, and communities.

 Would you fund a study that describes the nature of inequality and/or describes its causes?

 We anticipate that most funded proposals will study specific programs, policies, or practices.
 In some areas, more formative work may be needed.
-In those cases, applicants should provide a compelling case that improved understanding of the nature or causes of inequality will lead to better policies, programs, or practices.
+In those cases, applicants should provide a compelling case that improved understanding of the nature or causes of inequality will have clear implications for identifying, building or improving policies, programs, or practices.

 Studying the Use of Research Evidence